idea4good/GuiLite/README.md

 - [Thanks](#Thanks)
 ***
 ## What is GuiLite?
 - GuiLite, a tiny and light framework, has only 5000 lines of C++ code, supporting **all computing platforms**.
-It could run on iOS, Android, GNU/Linux, Windows, macOS and **all ARM Linux** IOT platforms.
+It could run on iOS, Android, Linux(ARM/x86-64), Windows, macOS and **Docker container**.
 - GuiLite is without reference to OS & Grphic library, it even could run on any kind of **MCU without OS**.
-- GuiLite is an embedded framework.
+- GuiLite is an embeddable framework.
 It can work with an another UI framework such as Qt/MFC/UWP/XCode, which means you can get not only GuiLite features but also iOS/Android/macOS/Qt/MFC/UWP features on your project.
 - GuiLite can work with other languages(e.g. Swift, Java, C#).
 - ⚠️We never encourage people accept GuiLite totally and uncritically, but want people master principles of UI itself.
 - ⚙️We hope GuiLite is small enough to help you understand how UI work, and build unique UI yourself.